Top 15 Questions of those who are New to Cruising:

 Which cruise lines are good for kids, singles, couples or seniors?

-Parents – you can leave your kids in these kids clubs all day, knowing your kids will be having very supervised and safe fun.
-You can even go on one of the cruise line’s excursions, and still leave your kids in the kids club for free!
+Parents – you can leave your kids in these clubs all day, knowing your kids will be having very supervised and safe fun.
+You can even go on one of the cruise line’s excursions, and leave them in the kids club for free!

 But there are singles, couples, and seniors on every single cruise too.
 There is almost no cruise that has just ONE of those groups.